samcv/keira-perl6-ircbot/.gen-md/tail.md

 o
 ## Commands performed by Perl 5 in `said.pl`
 All of these commands below have not been reimplemented in Perl 6 yet.
-#### Tell
-Usage: `!tell nickname Message to tell them`

-This will tell that person the message the next time they speak in the channel or private message the bot.

-#### Tell in
-Usage: `!tell in 1m/h/d Message to tell them`

-This will tell that person the message after that many minutes/hours/days that you specify.
-It is triggered when they speak in the channel or private message the bot.

 #### Transliterate
 Usage: `!transliterate ありがとうございました`